-Students studying this course will focus on applying their mathematics to practical everyday contexts including:
+Students studying this course will focus on applying their mathematics to practical everyday contexts including: Everyday calculations, Earning and spending money, Budgeting and Geometry used in daily construction.
+This is a one semester course with no pathway into year 12.

-- Everyday calculations

-- Earning and spending money

-- Budgeting and

-- Geometry used in daily construction.